I have a confession to make: from January through June, I only got in the water five times for a total of about 6000 yards.

 I started the year with full intentions to get faster in the water, increase my yardage, become more consistent, come out in the lead back instead of being overtaken by the age group behind (or two groups behind me).

 All of that went out the window when the school year (I’m a Middle School math teacher by day) started up again.
-After Christmas break, my local pool shut down for 3 months of renovations (LA pools are notoriously bad at this), I got a stomach flu in February, and, most importantly, my love for the water seemed to fade away.
+After Christmas break, my local pool shut down for 3 months of renovations (LA pools are notoriously bad at this), I got a stomach flu in February, and, most importantly, my love for the water seemed to fade away and i felt getting back into triathlon training is daunting.

 When your motivation is gone, it is hard to drag yourself to the pool and dive into cold water.